-The Testing Security Protocol and Procedures for School Personnel publication is provided to principals, teachers, and other school personnel as a reference for implementing secure, uniform test administrations in North Carolina schools.
+The Testing Security Protocol and Procedures for School Personnel publication is provided to principals, school personnel, and volunteers as a reference for implementing secure, uniform test administrations in North Carolina public schools.
 This testing security publication should be kept in schools, and additional copies may be downloaded from the North Carolina Department of Public Instruction's (NCDPI) Testing Security website.